 The Hotel Rottnest Port to Pub swim pays tribute to the first ever crossings of the Rottnest Channel.
 Port to Pub's inaugural year - 2016 - marked the 60th anniversary of those crossings.

-History of the Port to Pub swim
+The Port to Pub swim

 History of the Rottnest Channel Crossing